-Ospreys have made us their home since 2013 and may be seen here from mid March until August.
+Ospreys have made us their home since 2013 and may be seen here from April until August.

 This spectacular fish-eating bird of prey is incredibly rare because of its historical decline and low breeding numbers.
 We feel very humbled that they choose us for their home.

 Large screens in the visitor centre stream live from the Llyn Brenig osprey nest-cam and perch-cam.

 They will enable you to follow all the drama throughout the season, from first arrival, squabbles, interlopers and feeding.
 Maybe you will even be the first so see this year’s chicks hatch.

 With scopes available to use for free from the North Wales Wildlife Trust, you can see the pair nesting from a safe distance from Sailing Club Bay from April to the end of August.
 Or for a closer up experience, the RSPB are helping to staff our osprey hide.